 Watercolour painting is where my passion lies.
 The delicacy, fluidity and transparency intrigue me; albeit, I am a novice.
 Do you have a favourite medium?
 Maybe you have never tried it but you have seen it at an exhibition or in a magazine.
 There are many materials you could explore until you find one that works you.
 You can paint with: oil-based, watercolour, gouache, acrylic and encaustic; the latter I am not familiar.
 My friend checiegirl_creations is currently using coffee for her art challenge.

 Some artists even mix media.
 Art journals works well with mixed media.
 Think collage meets drawing, meets calligraphy, and meets lettering and painting.
 Side note- calligraphy on its own can be very soothing as well.
 Mindful Calligraphy is a thing now.
 Did you know?!

+Best of all, it’s not just for the grownups.
+Children love painting and crafts and it’s an excellent way for them for support them in managing anxiety.
 You could find your tribe of creatives via Instagram which could to you having an entirely new network to connect with.